prithvi002/pdfReader/README.md

 ## Running the Backend Application

-1. To run the backend application, open a new terminal and navigate to the project directory using the `cd` command:
+1. To run the backend application, open a new terminal and navigate to the project directory using the `cd` command:\n
 $ cd Backend/python-backend

 2. Once you're in the project directory, install the required dependencies from the requirements.txt file.
-You can do this by running the following command:
+You can do this by running the following command:\n
 $ pip install -r requirements.txt

-3. After installing the dependencies, you can then execute the backend application
+3. After installing the dependencies, you can then execute the backend application\n
 $ python app.py